jyoung15/dashboard-api-go/client/docs/GetNetworkApplianceTrafficShapingUplinkSelection200ResponseWanTrafficUplinkPreferencesInnerTrafficFiltersInnerValue.md

 ### GetDestination

-`func (o *GetNetworkApplianceTrafficShapingUplinkSelection200ResponseWanTrafficUplinkPreferencesInnerTrafficFiltersInnerValue) GetDestination() GetNetworkApplianceTrafficShapingUplinkSelection200ResponseWanTrafficUplinkPreferencesInnerTrafficFiltersInnerValueDestination`
+`func (o *GetNetworkApplianceTrafficShapingUplinkSelection200ResponseWanTrafficUplinkPreferencesInnerTrafficFiltersInnerValue) GetDestination() UpdateNetworkApplianceSdwanInternetPoliciesRequestWanTrafficUplinkPreferencesInnerTrafficFiltersInnerValueDestination`

 GetDestination returns the Destination field if non-nil, zero value otherwise.

 ### GetDestinationOk

-`func (o *GetNetworkApplianceTrafficShapingUplinkSelection200ResponseWanTrafficUplinkPreferencesInnerTrafficFiltersInnerValue) GetDestinationOk() (*GetNetworkApplianceTrafficShapingUplinkSelection200ResponseWanTrafficUplinkPreferencesInnerTrafficFiltersInnerValueDestination, bool)`
+`func (o *GetNetworkApplianceTrafficShapingUplinkSelection200ResponseWanTrafficUplinkPreferencesInnerTrafficFiltersInnerValue) GetDestinationOk() (*UpdateNetworkApplianceSdwanInternetPoliciesRequestWanTrafficUplinkPreferencesInnerTrafficFiltersInnerValueDestination, bool)`

 GetDestinationOk returns a tuple with the Destination field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetDestination

-`func (o *GetNetworkApplianceTrafficShapingUplinkSelection200ResponseWanTrafficUplinkPreferencesInnerTrafficFiltersInnerValue) SetDestination(v GetNetworkApplianceTrafficShapingUplinkSelection200ResponseWanTrafficUplinkPreferencesInnerTrafficFiltersInnerValueDestination)`
+`func (o *GetNetworkApplianceTrafficShapingUplinkSelection200ResponseWanTrafficUplinkPreferencesInnerTrafficFiltersInnerValue) SetDestination(v UpdateNetworkApplianceSdwanInternetPoliciesRequestWanTrafficUplinkPreferencesInnerTrafficFiltersInnerValueDestination)`

 SetDestination sets Destination field to given value.